-Forms are used in Oasis to collect and process payment, process membership applications and renewals, register event attendees, and collect survey information.
+Forms are used in MC Professional to collect and process payment, process membership applications and renewals, register event attendees, and collect survey information.
 A form can be used for both membership and event registration, and this article walks through the different aspects of creating a new form with either options.

 - Create a New Form

 How to Access

 Forms are created and edited under Forms > Form List